 Once Trent smelled the apple butter cooking, he asked me to marry him all over again.

-I was so amazed at how easy this whole process was that I wish I would have started canning sooner!
+Amazed at how easy this whole process was, I wish I would have started canning sooner!
 If you are struggling for last minute gifts, and only have a day or two – this is a must try!

 Let’s start with the Recipe: